ansible/ansible/docs/docsite/rst/dev_guide/testing/sanity/ignores.rst

     plugins/module_utils/my_util.py validate-modules!skip # waiting for bug fix in module validator plugins/lookup/my_plugin.py compile-2.6!skip # Python 2.6 is not supported on the controller

+See the full list of :ref:`sanity tests <all_sanity_tests>`, which details the various tests and details how to fix identified issues.

 Ignore File Errors
 ------------------